 Step 4: Publish & Download as a GIF!

-Once you've edited your GIF to perfection, click the Settings button in the top right corner of the Studio window (it looks like a little gear).
-In the settings window, make sure your output file is set to GIF, and your output quality is set to what you want.
+Once you've edited your GIF to perfection, click the small arrow next to the green Export Video button in the top right corner of the Studio window.
+Set your output file to GIF.

-Now go back to the Studio window and click "Publish" in the upper right-hand corner.
-Kapwing will automatically work its magic and your video will be ready to download in no time.
+Now, click Export Gif in the upper right-hand corner.
+Kapwing will automatically work its magic and your new gif will be ready to download in no time.

 When your video is finished processing, click “Download” from the right side of the screen.
 Here, you can also log in to remove the Kapwing watermark for free, if you haven't done so already.